renzesun0920/SQA-project/Report.md

 4. Apply the following activities related to software quality assurance:

 - 4.a.
 Create a Git Hook that will run and report all security weaknesses in the project in a CSV file whenever a Python file is changed and committed.
-	> I created a Git Hook, run report all security weaknesses in weeknesses.csv
+	> I created a Git Hook, run report all security weaknesses.
+These weaknesses are logged to weeknesses.csv\
+ 	> Now I learned how to create Git Hook and report security weaknesses.

 - 4.b.
 Create a fuzz.py file that will automatically fuzz 5 Python methods of your choice.
 Report any bugs you discovered by the fuzz.py file. fuzz.py will be automatically executed from GitHub actions.
 	> I created a fuzz.py file, which can automatically fuzz 5 Python methods.
-The issues I found can be found in my GitHub.
+The images I found can be found in my GitHub.
 In this step, I learned how to implement testing code by fuzzy.

 - 4.c.
 Integrate forensics by modifying 5 Python methods of your choice.
 	> In forensics.py, I edited the 5 methods which can satisfy the requirements.
 I learned more about how to use this way to test code.

 - 4.d.
 Integrate continuous integration with GitHub Actions.
 	> In this activity, I created Codacity Analysis, just like workshop 8 did.
 In this activity, I learned more about Codacity Analysis.

+5. Report your activities and lessons learned.
+Put the report in your repo as REPO.md
+   	> Report is written as Markdown as required in announcement.
+You can view it in my Github page.